Updated July 15, 2023

 - Buying and selling goods or services in foreign currency and payment is made later.

-- Acquiring a foreign company and payment is made in foreign currency
+- Acquiring a foreign company and payment is in foreign currency

-- Any transaction in which foreign currency payment is involved and payment is made in future
+- Any transaction in which foreign currency payment involves future payment

 Examples of Transaction Risk

 Suppose an Indian company has signed a contract with a US company to acquire some asset from the US company at the contract value of $1 Mn and promises to make the payment after 3 months.
 Currently, the exchange rate is $ 1 = INR 70.
 So at the current rate, the contract value in INR will be $ 1,000,000 multiplied by 70, which means INR 70,000,000.